 Since 1998 Sylvia Peter has focused her artwork on the world of plants.
 Her oeuvre comprises large-scale plant portraits as well as small cabinet pieces.
 She seeks mainly wild flowers or branches of native trees and shrubs in her surroundings.
 Her inspiration is drawn from the region Allgäu, where she grew up and still visits regularly, or in her adopted home, the Franconia wine region.

 Her connection to the botanical art scene began in 2001 when Dr. Shirley Sherwood acquired her painting Spitzwegerich (ribwort plantain).
 In 2008 Dr. Sherwood invited the artists represented in her collection to the opening of the Shirley Sherwood gallery in Kew Gardens, London.
 The contacts Sylvia Peter made there became the base of the Forum Botanische Kunst, a gallery she founded together with her husband, Michael Junginger, in 2009.
-Here Sylvia Peter presents works of distinguished botanical artist fellows from Germany, Great Britain and France in temporary exhibitions.
+Here Sylvia Peter presents works of distinguished botanical artist fellows from Europe, the USA and Japan in temporary exhibitions.

 Sylvia Peter’s studio and gallery are housed in a grand winegrower’s house dating from the Renaissance.
 She and her husband restored it lovingly in cooperation with the national office for listed buildings.